DataDog/hiring-engineers/answers.md

 **Email has arrived**

-You know you are close to the finish line when you get an email like this
+You know you are close to the finish line when you get an email like the one below.
+It means the .9 threshold from our custom integration has been triggered.

 ![ScreenShot](https://raw.github.com/pmcbrien/hiring-engineers/master/ddog/emailddog.png)